-This course will help the students focus on critical thinking,multicultural understanding and Christian faith.
+This course will help the students focus on critical thinking, multicultural understanding and Christian faith.
 Students will experience theological growth as they study the historical development of African preaching.
-They will be challenged by addressing the role of preaching as they address social issues which incorporate the complexities of the American and Aftican cultures.
+They will be challenged by addressing the role of preaching as they address social issues which incorporate the complexities of the American and African cultures.

-WP 02318+ Sermon Workshop (3 hrs.)
+WP 02318† Sermon Workshop (3 hrs.)

-A workshop experience of developing, delivering, and analyzing sermons based on texts from the Revised Common Lectionary.
-Prerequisite: WP 20000.
+A workshop experience of developing, delivering, and analyzing sermons based on text.
+Prerequisite: WP 20000 $\,$